TBA100 The Heritage of Buildings

 First time: 2004V

-The course is designed with a focus on public Norwegian construction tradition through time.
-This refers to both residence buildings and industrial buildings in general, but with more emphasis on yards and buildings related to farming - in- and outhouses of different types.
+The course is designed with a focus on western construction tradition through time.
+This refers to both residence buildings, churches, urban history and other buildings in general, with emphasis on architecture, cultural history, iconography and engineering.
 The variety of building traditions will be discussed in relation to natural conditions and general historical development and evolution of styles.
 It is also relevant to see buildings in relation to industrial history, e.g. history of agriculture.
-A schematic overview of the Nordic farm construction will be provided.
 A group of issues connected to preservation and mending of old houses shall also be discussed.
 Participation is compulsory for the exercises and excursions.
 At the end of the course a paper has to be provided with a theme related to the subject of the course.

-The students should get an overview of the main trends in Norwegian construction tradition and building preservation organisation and instruments.
+The students should get an overview of the main trends in construction tradition, architectural history and building preservation organisation and instruments.
 They should be able to describe and place typical buildings in place and time, and give simple advice regarding building preservation.
 The students should get a positive relation to building preservation, both as good resource use and valuable cultural items.

 Participation to all lectures and excursion

-Candidates will be evaluated passed/not passed for participation in the lectures.
+Candidates will be evaluated passed/not passed for participation in the lectures and paper delivered.

 For a course of 5 credits, 150 hours of work in total is normally to be expected.